Poly (vinylidene fluoride-co-hexafluoropropylene)

 PVDF is a semicrystalline polymer which experiences warping when it transitions from a melt to solid state.
 This stress is the result of crystallization and leads to dimensional distortion of the printed object and loss of adhesion to the build plate.
-Stress can be eliminated by annealing or increased crystallite nucleation.
+Stress can be eliminated by annealing.
 But there is an easier way.
-Nile Polymers is pleased to introduce Fluorinar-C™ Kynar® filament which completely eliminates warping in PVDF prints.
+Nile Polymers is pleased to introduce Fluorinar-C™ Kynar® PVDF 3D filament which completely eliminates warping in large PVDF 3D prints.

 Do you want to test the Fluorinar-C™ PVDF filament on your printer?
-Fill out the adjacent form and we will send you a 5-meter sample of 2.85 mm filament.
+Fill out the adjacent form and we will send you a 5-meter sample of either 1.75 mm or 2.85 mm filament.
 Print something with your Fluorinar-C™ filament and let us know how it works for you.

-PVDF print sizes are only limited by machine print volume or filament length
+Large PVDF 3D Prints: print sizes are only limited by machine print volume

 Bottom print layer remains perfectly flat without using brims or rafts

-No warping due to sharp corners on the printed part
+No lifting around sharp corners on the printed part

-Fully compatible with Fluorinar-H™ filament in multi-extrusion printers
+Fully melt compatible with Fluorinar-H™ filament in multi-extrusion printers

 Rapid prototype development